aframevr/aframe/docs/core/entity.md

 entity.emit('collide', { target: collidingEntity });
 ```

-The event will bubble by default. we can tell it not to bubble by passing `false` for `bubble`:
+The event will bubble by default. we can tell it not to bubble by passing
+`false` for `bubble`:

 ```js
 entity.emit('sink', null, false);
 ```

 ### `flushToDOM (recursive)`

+[component-to-dom-serialization]: ../components/debug.md#component-to-dom-serialization

 `flushToDOM` will manually serialize all of the entity's components' data and update the DOM.
 Read more about [component-to-DOM serialization][component-to-dom-serialization].